 He answered: ‘I give up!’”

 ‘It’s the end of my rope with Peter.
-He doesn’t listen.
+You tell him something,he sticks his fingers in his ears.
 Worse still he refuses point blank to shut his big fat mouth in class.
 I tell him that’s enough of that but he forgets straightaway.
 He’s got a mind like a sieve.
 He always finds himself lost in thought; it’s unfamiliar territory.
 I told him,‘ Don’t let your mind wander — it’s too little to be let out alone.’

 He said once in the middle of a lesson, You know Sir, I’ve been thinking’.

 I replied, ‘Now you’re boasting.’
 So now he’s gone as far as pushing me against the blackboard when I tried to clip him on the ear.